Myles Standish Hall

-Myles Standish Hall is a Boston University dormitory located at 610 Beacon Street, in Kenmore Square.
+610 Beacon Street, formerly and still commonly referred to as Myles Standish Hall, is a Boston University dormitory located at 610 Beacon Street, in Kenmore Square.
 Originally constructed in 1925 and opened as the Myles Standish Hotel, it was deemed to be one of the finest hotels in the world.
-In 1949 BU acquired the building and converted it into a dormitory.
+In 1949, BU acquired the building and converted it into a dormitory.

 In 2018, BU completed a comprehensive two-year renovation, completely rebuilding the interior of the building.
 In 2021, the Massachusett Tribe at Ponkapoag requested the dorm be renamed to Wituwamat Memorial Hall to honor a leading Native American figure massacred by Myles Standish.
-Robert A. Brown, President of Boston University, responded to this effort and stated Standish's “role in the history of the founding of Massachusetts, and thus our nation, was significant.
+Robert A. Brown, President of Boston University, responded to this effort and stated Standish's "role in the history of the founding of Massachusetts, and thus our nation, was significant.
 To remove his name from the residence hall would discount his significant role in our history.
-I am not prepared to remove his name at this time.”
+I am not prepared to remove his name at this time."

+However, in May 2024, an article in a university publication announced that in response to a request from the Faculty Council, the name of the building would be changed, noting "the dorm will be known simply by its address, 610 Beacon Street, at least for the time being."

 As a hotel

 When the doors to the hotel opened in 1928, it offered many amenities and was situated in a prime location in the developing Back Bay neighborhood in Boston next to the Kenmore Square trolley station.
 It was one of many such hotels, including the Sheraton located just down the street at 91 Bay State Road, which would itself be later purchased by BU and converted into a dormitory.

-Due to its proximity to Fenway Park the hotel was often patronized by visiting baseball clubs.
-Babe Ruth himself stayed there often, and liked suite 818 so much that he made it a habit to request it specifically.
+Due to its proximity to Fenway Park, the hotel was often patronized by visiting baseball clubs.
+Babe Ruth himself stayed there often and liked suite 818 so much that he made it a habit to request it specifically.

-In 1933 Charles Newton took over as manager and rescued it from the Great Depression, turning it into a fashionable apartment hotel.
-He left in 1943 when the hotel was sold to the Sheraton Corporation and in 1949 the building was sold to Boston University.
+In 1933, Charles Newton took over as manager and rescued it from the Great Depression, turning it into a fashionable apartment hotel.
+He left when the hotel was sold to the Sheraton Corporation in 1943.
+In 1949, the building was sold to Boston University.